 Local energy communities in practice

 Besides local anchoring by means of a Local Energy Community, cooperatives are also recognized at the European level, so-called citizen cooperatives.
-Thus, Ingenium already worked closely with citizen cooperatives Beauvent (for the heat network IVOO in Ostend) and Ducoop (project Nieuwe Dokken, Ghent).In the case of business parks, we advise on the potential of energy shares.
+For example, Ingenium has already worked closely with citizen cooperatives Beauvent (for the IVOO heat network in Ostend) and Ducoop (Nieuwe Dokken project, Ghent).For business parks, we advise on the potential of energy shares.
 We refer to the project Energiedelen Plassendale(POM West Flanders), where the potential of renewable energy is maximized through energy sharing.

 Role of Ingenium